St John's Wood tube station

-St. John's Wood is a London Underground station located in St John's Wood in the City of Westminster, north-west London.
-It was opened in 1939 as a stop on the Bakerloo line.
-Today St. John's Wood is served by the Jubilee line, between Swiss Cottage and Baker Street stations and is in Travelcard Zone 2.
-Essentially, St. John's Wood station is a local station with the nearby Metropolitan Line bypassing this station.
-A journey between St. John's Wood and Baker Street typically takes less than three minutes.
+St. John's Wood is a London Underground station.
+It is located in St John's Wood in the City of Westminster, north-west London.
+The station was opened in 1939 as a stop on the Bakerloo line.
+Today, it is on the Jubilee line between Swiss Cottage and Baker Street stations, and is in London fare zone 2.
+Essentially, St. John's Wood station is a local station with the nearby Metropolitan line bypassing this station.
+A Jubilee line journey between St. John's Wood and Baker Street typically takes less than three minutes.

 Location

 The station building is located on the corner of Acacia Road and Finchley Road and tube maps from late 1938 and early 1939 indicate that it was originally to be given the name Acacia Road or Acacia.
 This station is the nearest to Lord's Cricket Ground and Abbey Road Studios.
 The station is therefore not to be confused with Abbey Road DLR station in east London.